rpt09-mulder/proxy-allen/README.md

 - NPM v6.5.0

 ## Installation
-PLEASE NOTE: You must clone and start all [four services](#Related-Projects) before installing and starting this proxy.
+*PLEASE NOTE:* You must clone and start all [four services](#Related-Projects) before installing and starting this proxy.

-You must also go to the index.html files and ensure all bundles are direct to the local host

 Go to the root directory then install all required dependencies by running